Warhorst/error_gen/README.md

 - Lack of IDE support for these kinds of macros.
 The IDE will warn you about upcoming compiler errors regarding not implemented traits.

 ## Future plans
+- ability to disable the "derive(Debug)" attribute, if you want to implement Debug manually
 - push 'error_gen' to crates.io